markus-albrecht/equal-experts-tech-test/README.md

 # equal-experts-tech-test

 # Automated Checks

+# From the command line
+For the UI tests run each below command for each UI test class:

+* browserName=chrome mvn -Dtest=DeleteUIBooking test
+* browserName=chrome mvn -Dtest=DeleteUIBooking test
+NB: the browserName is configurable to use chrome and firefox only

+The API tests run each below command for each API test class:
+* mvn -Dtest=DeleteAPIBooking test
+* mvn -Dtest=CreateAPIBooking test

+#From an IDE
 To run the UI tests create a JUnit configuration for the below classes
 * CreateUIBooking
 * DeleteUIBooking

-Please Note: that you will need to provide one of the two environment variables to determine the browser you wish to execute the tests in:
+NB: that you will need to provide one of the two environment variables to determine the browser you wish to execute the tests in:
 * browserName=firefox
 * browserName=chrome